ahmetoner/whisper-asr-webservice/docs/environmental-variables.md

 export IDLE_TIMEOUT=300
 ```

+Defaults to 0.
 After no activity for this period (in seconds), unload the model until it is requested again.
-When set to 0, there will be no timeout.
+Setting `0` disables the timeout, keeping the model loaded indefinitely.